610265158/face_landmark/README.md

   [pappa_pig_face_engine](github.com/610265158/Peppa_Pig_Face_Engine)

-- [ ]  2.pruning
+- [x]  2. train with resnet

-   train with resnet, then pruning, it should be better.
+- [ ]  then pruning resnet, it should be faster.